Geography, Geology and the Environment

 Fieldwork will play an important part in this experience, with field courses based not only in the UK but also overseas.
-Your first field course is an introductory geological field excursion to Ercall Quarries in Shropshire, which is likely to take place on either Saturday 20th or Sunday 21st October (these dates to be confirmed for 2018) (the field course is repeated).
-Please keep these dates free of other commitments as this field course is a compulsory part of the Geology and Geoscience programmes, and the material covered will form the basis of future field excursions.
+Your first field course is an introductory geological field excursion to Ercall Quarries in Shropshire, which is likely to take place on Sunday 21st October.
+Please keep this date free of other commitments as this field course is a compulsory part of the Geology programmes, and the material covered will form the basis of future field excursions.
 More information will be provided about this field course when you arrive.

 My colleagues and I look forward to meeting you at the start of the new academic year and we hope that you make the most of your opportunities here.